creativecommons/quantifying/README.md

 - **[Python Guidelines — Creative Commons Open Source][ccospyguide]**
 - [Black][black]: _the uncompromising Python code formatter_
-- [flake8][flake8]: _a Python tool that glues together pep8, pyflakes, mccabe,
+- [flake8][flake8]: _a python tool that glues together pep8, pyflakes, mccabe,
-  and third-party plugins to check the style and quality of some Python code._
+  and third-party plugins to check the style and quality of some python code._
 - [isort][isort]: _A Python utility / library to sort imports_
   - (It doesn't import any libraries, it only sorts and formats them.)
 - [ppypa/pipenv][pipenv]: _Python Development Workflow for Humans._